yuanchun-li/yuanchun-li.github.io/_posts/2016-11-10-Past-projects.md

     Researchers in ETH Zurich did the similar thing and their paper was published in CCS 2016.
     [Read their paper](www.srl.inf.ethz.ch/papers/deguard.pdf) or [Try their demo](http://apk-deguard.com/).

-+ Mobile Sensing Optimization -
-Using app instrumentation techniques to rewrite Android sensing apps in order to save their battery life.
-The idea is simple: changing sampling frequency based on context, for example slowing down sample frequency of accelerometer when the user is not moving.

-    This work was published in ISLPED 2015.